Why do discounts appeal to us as consumers? Simple. Because they allow quality and value to work in tandem — and it's hard to say no to free stuff.

 If your servers, bartenders, and cashiers are too quick to discount, it’ll eat into your bottom line.
 Make sure your restaurant tech supports a feature that tracks who gives discounts and why.

-When discounts are applied as you intended, there shouldn't be a problem, but realistically speaking, this won't always happen.
+When discounts are applied as intended, there shouldn't be a problem.
+But realistically speaking, this won't always happen.
 Keep a close eye on your staff to keep track of mistakes and areas of improvement.
 This way, you build a stronger staff and keep the discount protocol from being abused.